 Through its commitment to open communication, the Bank demonstrates its willingness to listen to third parties so as to benefit from their contributions to its work in fulfilling its mandate.

 The Bank will endeavour to identify, raise awareness and engage with a broad range of stakeholders, including civil society groups, organisations, and members of the public, that are affected by or interested in the Bank, its operations and activities, and/or its strategies and policies,, taking into account the diverse nature and significance of specific interests and pursuits.
 The inter-action with external stakeholders, given their diverse interests, their large number and their global spread, will be flexible.

 Safeguarding the business approach to implementing the mandate

 As a financial institution, with the majority of its operations in the private sector, the Bank must maintain the confidence and trust of its clients and co-financiers.
 A business-sensitive approach is necessary to allay concerns about the treatment of confidential information which, otherwise, could affect these partners’ willingness to work with the Bank.
-The Bank’s approach in this regard is governed by the clarifications regarding confidential information.

 Report on implementation of the Public Information Policy